 Everything that is massive and mainstream at this moment, will go down very fast because we have reached the mass tourism saturation point.
 People who come here, tourists, they increasingly pay attention to personalized approach and hospitality from their host.
 But I guess if you give that special and different approach to your guests, they’ll respond in the same way.

 I think the most important is to behave exactly the way you feel, regardless of whether your guest is a foreigner or your neighbor.
 You don’t need to change yourself for others.
-Respect everyone around you and at the same time give the best of yourself.
+Respect everyone around you and at the same time give 100% of yourself.
 That kind of attitude is an incentive for everyone to start thinking and behaving differently.
 In the middle of the process, you’re also learning from other people, and you grow.
 You get to know people, you connect with them.
 So, maybe your guests won’t come back next summer, but they’ll come back someday.

 It’s hard to say.
 There’s a lot of different people, and not everyone is open to such an approach towards tourists and foreigners.
 I think it’s better not to overanalyze it.
 Put 100% of yourself into what you’re working, and don’t go far, everything you need is around you, that’s all.
 Anyone who works with a good intention is, without a doubt, making no mistake.